-- 17.39 Policy LP28 seeks to protect against the loss of existing student accommodation.
-This is particularly to ensure that such loss does not adversely impact on existing capacity or existing residents, whose displacement could create additional pressure on the conventional housing market.
-However, flexibility will be applied where it can be clearly demonstrated that demand for the provision in question no longer exists. - 17.40 To ensure conformity with the London Plan, proposals for Purpose-Built Student Accommodation will be required to provide functional living spaces and layouts, as well as adequate proportions of affordable and wheelchair accessible/easily adaptable student accommodation.
-In addition, all proposals will be required to enter into a Section 106 planning obligation to secure a student management plan to guarantee the protection of residential amenity for neighbours and for the occupiers of the accommodation.
+- 17.4050 To ensure conformity In line with the London Plan, proposals for Purpose-Built Student Accommodation will be required to provide functional living spaces and layouts, as well as adequate proportions of affordable and wheelchair accessible/easily adaptable student accommodation.
+Proposals should have consideration for repurposing, with proposals designed and constructed in a manner that alternative uses could be accommodated if the use of a building for student accommodation is no longer required. - 17.4151 In addition, all proposals will be required to enterinto a Section 106 planning obligation to secure astudent management plan to guarantee theprotection of residential amenity for neighbours and for the occupiers of the accommodation.